eric-cobb/instruqt-geo-workshop/geo-workshop/02-geo-lab1-workshop/assignment.md

 ### Field: trimet.vehicleID
 The field list allows you to easily find fields present in your data, see metadata about the field values, and quickly filter your data based on the field values.

 In the field list, find the field named `trimet.vehicleID`.

 <details>
 	<summary>Hint</summary>
 	<img src="../assets/geo-workshop-discover-vehicleid-filter.png" />
 </details>

-Click on the field to get a summary of the top values.
-What is the `trimet.vehicleID` with the most records?
+Click on the field name to get a summary of the top values.
+Which `trimet.vehicleID` with the most records?

 <details>
 	<summary>Hint</summary>